 Tello is a relatively new MVNO (smaller) carrier that has a flexible build-your-own plan approach, allowing you to cut out the various extras you don't need for a cheaper plan overall.
-You can go down as low as $5 here, but our pick is the Economy plan which comes in at just $10 and scores you unlimited texts and calls and 1GB of data.
-The free mobile tethering, no contract and the ability to reconfigure your plan at any time are also really nice bonuses as well.
+You can go down as low as $5 here, but our pick is probably the unlimited data plan at Tello which has been recently reduced from a relatively expensive $39 per month to just $29 per month, which is one of the most competitively priced on the market right now.

 4. Verizon coverage

 Twigby | Verizon network | 1-month contract | 2GB - Unl. data | $15 - $35 per month

 Twigby is a great option for those who get the best coverage from Verizon in their area but want to go with a cheaper prepaid option.
 Its plan layout is pretty similar to Mint Mobile - with three distinct tiers starting at $15 a month for a 2GB data, plus unlimited text and calls plan.
 Right now they're running a fantastic introductory offer for new users - giving you the first 3 months at 50% off if you're a new customer, so definitely consider them as a cheaper Verizon alternative.
 Note that the Twigby unlimited data plan has also been discounted down to $35 per month from $40, which makes a decent alternative to Visible Wireless.

 Pure Talk | AT&T network | 1 month contract | 3GB - unlimited data | $20 - 65 per month